Allen Secher: Civil and human rights activist

 In the early 1960s, Secher was one of the Freedom Riders during the civil rights movement.

-In August 1962 Dr. King put out a call to clergy to join him on a prayer pilgrimage to Albany, Georgia to support the civil rights movement.
-Dr. King had three requirements to participate—each person needed to have bail money, they could not have anything on their arrest record that would embarrass the civil rights movement and they all had to be committed to non-violence.
+In August 1962, Dr. King called the clergy to join him on a prayer pilgrimage to Albany, Georgia, to support the civil rights movement.
+Dr. King had three requirements to participate—each person needed to have bail money, they could not have anything on their arrest record that would embarrass the civil rights movement, and they all had to commit non-violence.
 Secher traveled to Albany and was part of a group of clergy that held a prayer service on August 28, 1962, in front of the Albany city hall.
 Four hundred onlookers watched as all 75 clergy were arrested and taken to 4 surrounding jails.

-Dr. King wrote a "Letter from the St. Augustine Jail" to Rabbi Israel S. Dresner, urging him to recruit rabbis from a Central Conference of American Rabbis conference to come to St. Augustine, Florida and take part in the demonstrations being held in St. Augustine.
+Dr. King wrote a "Letter from the St. Augustine Jail" to Rabbi Israel S. Dresner, urging him to recruit rabbis from the Central Conference of American Rabbis to come to St. Augustine, Florida and take part in the demonstrations being held in St. Augustine.
 Secher responded to the appeal and traveled to St. Augustine to participate in the demonstrations.
-Sixteen rabbis including Secher arrived and attempted to integrate the whites-only pool and restaurant with a group of civil rights organizers at the Monson Motor Lodge on June 18, 1964.
+Sixteen rabbis, including Secher, arrived and attempted to integrate the whites-only pool and restaurant with a group of civil rights organizers at the Monson Motor Lodge on June 18, 1964.
 The protesters and rabbis were arrested.

-While in a segregated holding cell at St. John's County Jail, the clergy wrote a group letter titled "Why We Went: A Joint Letter from the Rabbis Arrested in St. Augustine".
+While in a segregated holding cell at St. John's County Jail, the clergy wrote a group letter titled "Why We Went: A Joint Letter from the Rabbis Arrested in St. Augustine."
 The day after the demonstration Congress passed the Civil Rights Act of 1964 on June 19, 1964, after an 83-day filibuster.